 - Contest submissions should be sent to email@example.com by January 14, 2018.

 - Submissions will be read by the editors and contest judges for Hektoen International.
+The editors of the journal will recommend submissions and edits for publication and contest judges will read the original submission presented by the author.

 - The winners of the contest will be announced by email in early 2018 and winning articles will be published in an early 2018 issue of Hektoen International.